Hi and welcome to:

 Welcome!
 As we count down to Christmas!

-Can you believe it's less than six months away?
+Can you believe it's barely four months away?

 Over on the #AustralianRuralFiction page you can find many Aussie authors of rural fiction and readers who love the genre in its many forms.
 We often share competitions on this FB page, and there's plenty of discussion and sharing of great books.